First/Last Mile

 What is Metro’s approach to first/last mile planning?

-- Crosswalks, bulb-outs, street trees and landscaping
+- Traffic calming, curb extensions, street trees and landscaping

 - Signal timing for pedestrians and cyclists